Clicky

 As usual, I removed the old thermal paste from the CPU and cleaned the base of the heatsink too so that the results will be best.

 The cooler uses a universal bracket for installation and this alone is enough for any Intel or AMD platform including AM4.
-So it’s a big PRO that Thermaltake managed to create a single bracket that supports all the sockets and reduce the overall cost.
+So it’s a big PRO that Thermaltake managed to create a single bracket that supports all the sockets and reduces the overall cost.

 After installation, I applied the Arctic’s MX-4 paste which they provided me with their BioniX F120 fans.
-It’s a well known thermal compound and should work well.
+It’s a well-known thermal compound and should work well.

 Thermaltake Contac Silent 12 installation clips

-Now came the installation of heatsink and damn!
+Now came the installation of the heatsink and damn!
 It has the traditional method of installation used on AM3 and AM4 platforms, which is attaching two clips to the plastic lock on the bracket.
 This is the worst form of installation and I hate it more than any type of installation.
 Please Thermaltake if you are reading this, don’t use it in any cooler.
 It’s my humble suggestion.

-I tried very hard to press the clips from both sides but it was so difficult that at one point I thought, I shouldn’t continue or I will bend my motherboard socket pins.
+I tried very hard to press the clips from both sides but it was so difficult that at one point I thought, I shouldn’t continue or I would bend my motherboard socket pins.
 But I somehow managed to do it after a lot of tries.
-I don’t know if I am the only one who struggles with this type of installation or it is really bad.
+I don’t know if I am the only one who struggles with this type of installation or if it is really bad.
 Anyways the finished product after installation of the fan is as below.

 There was no problem for Ram clearance unlike other air coolers I tested and you can install tall memories with ease.
 A good PRO here.